eddmann/eddmann.github.io/_posts/2017/2017-12-11-creating-a-winning-audio-lambda-service-using-serverless-polly-and-compiled-sox.md

   Promise.resolve(voice || getRandomVoice()).then(voice => synthesiseSpeech(name, voice));
 ```

-We have a couple of helper functions, one of which returns a randomly selected Polly voice (if no voice is supplied) and another to go about generating the audio representation of the supplied name.
+We have a couple of helper functions - one returns a randomly selected Polly voice (if no voice is supplied), and another generates the audio representation of the supplied name.
-Combining these two helpers together returns to us an audio buffer stream which we can later use within our response.
+Combining these two helpers returns an audio buffer stream which we can later use in our response.

-### Joining audio files uing SOX
+## Joining audio files using SOX

-Having synthesised the clients desired name, we now wish to join the multiple audio files together and generate the output track.
+Having synthesised the client's desired name, we now wish to join the multiple audio files together and generate the output track.
-SOX requires that all audio files be of the same sample-rate and channel count to successfully produce a joined file.
+SOX requires that all audio files be of the same sample rate and channel count to successfully produce a joined file.
-As Polly returns a mono-channel audio file with a sample-rate of 22050, the intro and outro I have provided is re-sampled to these requirements.
+As Polly returns a mono-channel audio file with a sample rate of 22050, the intro and outro I have provided are re-sampled to these requirements.
-After creating a new file called `generate-track.js`, copy the following logic into the file.
+After creating a new file called `generate-track.js`, copy the following logic into the file:

 ```js
 'use strict';